evgenyneu/evgenii.com/resume/index.md

 * Information Systems in Economy, Economist.
 * Graduated in 2003.
-* Bachelor's Degree equivalent, studied for 5.5 years full-time.
+* Completed a Master's degree equivalent, studied for 5.5 years full-time.